Polkadot-Blockchain-Academy/pba-book/content/economics/collective-decision-making/slides.md

 ## Random dictator

-Whenever there is a decision to be made,<br/>pick a person at random in the collective<br/>and let them decide as a dictator.
+Whenever there is a decision to be made,<br />pick a person at random in the collective<br />and let them decide as a dictator.

 Notes: